bor0/gidti/manuscript/chapter1.md

 I>     1.
 A finite set of symbols, which when combined are used for constructing new formulas (finite strings of symbols) I>     1.
 A grammar, which is a rule that tells us how we can construct formulas based on the symbols (well-formed formulas) I> 1.
 A set of **axioms**, that is, a starting set that we take for granted without having any proofs for I> 1.
-A set of **inference rules**
+A set of **inference rules** that tell us how we can transform formulas

 After a formal system is defined, other formal systems can extend it.
 For example, set theory is based on first-order logic, which is based on propositional logic which represents a formal system.
 We'll discuss this theory briefly in the next chapter.

 I> ### Definition 2
 I>
-I> For a formal system, the system is **incomplete** if there are statements that are true in that system, but which cannot be proved to be true inside the system.
+I> For a given formal system, the system is **incomplete** if there are statements that are true but which cannot be proved to be true inside that system.
 Conversely, the system is **complete** if all true statements can be proved.

 The statement "This statement is not provable" can either be true or false.
 In the case it is true, then it is not provable.
 Alternatively, in the case it is false then it is provable, but we're trying to prove something that is false.
 Thus the system is incomplete, because some truths are unprovable.

 I> ### Definition 3
 I>
-I> For a formal system, the system is **inconsistent** if there is a theorem in the system that is contradictory.
+I> For a given formal system, the system is **inconsistent** if there is a theorem in that system that is contradictory.
 Conversely, the system is **consistent** if there are no theorems that are contradictory.

 A simple example is the statement "This statement is false".
-This statement is true if and only if it is false, and therefore it is neither true nor false.
+This statement is true if and only if[^ch1n1] it is false, and therefore it is neither true nor false.

 In general, we often put our focus on which parts of mathematics can be formalized in concrete formal systems, rather than trying to find a theory in which all of mathematics can be developed.
 The reason for that is G&#246;del's incompleteness theorem.
-This theorem states that there doesn't exist[^ch1n1] a formal system that is both complete and consistent.
+This theorem states that there doesn't exist[^ch1n2] a formal system that is both complete and consistent.
 As a result, it is better to reason about a formal system outside of the system itself, i.e. as the famous saying goes to "think outside of the box".
 Similarly to how we sometimes do meta-thinking to improve ourselves.

 In conclusion, formal systems are our attempt to abstract models, whenever we reverse engineer nature in an attempt to understand it better.
 They may be imperfect, but are nevertheless useful tools for reasoning.